Ksnehal073/Ksnehal073-/README.md

 - 📫 How to reach me **snehalkarki123@gmail.com**

-- I'm an experienced React and React Native developer eager to utilize my skills during nighttime hours in a remote part-time role.
-If you're seeking a dedicated professional to bolster your team's capabilities during the night, I'm here to deliver.
+- I'm an experienced React and React Native developer with 1 year + of industry-level experience and 2 years of self-learning, eager to utilize my skills during nighttime hours in a remote part-time role.
+If you're seeking a dedicated professional to bolster your team's capabilities during the night, I'm here to deliver."

 <h3 align="left">Connect with me:</h3>